EXPLAINER: How ‘the twisties’ stopped Simone Biles cold

 It got to the point where Ahsinger, now 23, became too afraid to do one flip let alone the two – or more – required for a sport that sends athletes three stories into the air.

-“I would cry every day,” said the now 23-year-old Ahsinger, who came in sixth in the finals in her second Olympics.
+”I would cry every day,” said Ahsinger, who came in sixth in the trampoline finals in her second Olympics.

 She ended up moving from San Diego to Louisiana in an effort to recalibrate.
 The ”flippies” eventually eased, but only after she rebuilt her skills literally from the ground up.
 Biles doesn’t have that kind of time.